 Makin' Places in Macon

+A postcard from a random stranger.
+A vacant lot turned into a place to play the playground games of your youth.
+A public chalkboard filled with all of the things your neighbors love about their community.
 Small things.
 Things that don’t cost much.
 Things that can, nonetheless, plant the seeds of difference-making and place-making.
 That’s what the League of Creative Interventionists is out to create.
 The only thing not small is their desired impact and their name, so I’m going to call them the LCI for the duration of this article.